Megan Thee Stallion Flaunts Her Booty & Her Confidence For The Cover of ‘i-D Magazine’

 Hottiesss I made the COVER OF @i_d MAGAZINE!!!!! on-stands next Monday!!!
 [The Get Up Stand Up Issue, no. 358, Winter 2019.]
 Online now in my bio !
 This is one of my favorite interviews with @jeremyoharris Introduction @frankie__dunn Photography @ethanjamesgreen Fashion Director @mr_carlos_nazario Editor-in-Chief @alastairmckimm Creative Director @lauragenninger Hair @jawaraw at @artpartner Make-up #kanakotakase at @streetersagency using @addictionbeauty_official.
 Nail technician @nailglam at @statementartists using @youngnailsinc.
 Casting director @samuel_ellis

 In another image from the article — the first in the series she posted on Instagram — Megan rocked a tiny bikini top that showed some serious cleavage, as well as some serious underboob.
-She also wore skintight denim hot pants (as the Inquisitr recently reported, Megan Thee Stallion is a fan of the short shorts look), as well as a luxurious faux fur shawl that draped over her raised arms.
+She also wore skintight denim hot pants — as the Inquisitr recently reported, Megan Thee Stallion is a fan of the short shorts look — as well as a luxurious faux fur shawl that draped over her raised arms.
 In this picture, her straight hair is slightly wind-blown, and she looks up and off to the side.
 She stretched her arms up to reveal just a hint of a sparkly belly button piercing, which landed right above the waist of her shorts.

-She also shared the video version of the black-and-white image, in which you can tell the shawl is made up of brown fur, the string bikini top is cream-colored, and her denim shorts have nearly nude sides.
+Megan also shared a video taken of the photoshoot, in which it’s possible to tell that the shawl is made up of brown fur, the string bikini top is cream-colored and her denim shorts have nearly nude sides.
 You can also see her knee-high boots.

 Megan frequently displays her bold assets with confidence.
-She flaunts them every which way, from twerking onstage to her many NSFW Instagram photos.
+She flaunts them every which way, from twerking on stage to her many NSFW Instagram photos.